-As an account manager in the channel marketing space, I work with organizations of all sizes.
-The one common challenge that is frequently brought up is partner engagement – how to build it and how to maintain it.
+One common challenge frequently brought up among our customers is partner engagement — how to build it and how to maintain it.
+In the channel marketing space, that’s the name of the game.

 More and more companies rely on their partners for indirect sales and as a means of reaching additional customers.
-Therefore, having a partner communication and engagement strategy in place is crucial to ensure the success of all parties.
-Additionally, partners and resellers have multiple suppliers making it even more important that the supplier stands out and establishes an engagement plan to build partner loyalty.
+Because of that, having a partner communication and engagement strategy in place is crucial to ensure the success of all parties.
+Additionally, partners and resellers usually have multiple suppliers, making it even more important that the supplier stands out and establishes an engagement plan to build partner loyalty.

-When creating and executing a partner engagement plan, there are a few key tips to keep in mind for ensuring success.
+When creating and executing a partner engagement plan, there are a few key tips to keep in mind.

 Building relationships is important in all aspects of life, both personally and professionally.
 When solid relationships are built, all involved parties achieve some level of satisfaction and value.
 Of course, this is easier said than done – there are many instances where a relationship is a one-way street and only one involved party is gaining value while the other is getting nothing in return.
 This concept also applies to suppliers and their channel partners.
 Treating channel partners as an extension of the supplier, and not just another task on their to-do list, will only help strengthen that relationship.